 The amendments affect specific accounting requirements, primarily relating to the subsequent measurement requirements of IFRS 9 and IFRS 16.
 The amendments modify the requirements of these standards when there is a change in the basis for determining contractual cash flows of financial assets, financial liabilities and lease liabilities.
 Interest rate benchmark reform may result in changes to these contractual cash flows, where absent these amendments, an immediate effect would be recorded in profit or loss when the change in contractual cash flows occurs.
-This is because the revised contractual cash flows would be discounted at the original effective interest rate meaning that no gain or loss arises.
+This is because the revised contractual cash flows would be discounted at the original effective interest rate of the related financial instrument or lease liability.
+Instead, to the extent that a change in interest rate arises directly as a result of interest rate benchmark reform, this is reflected in a revised effective interest rate meaning that no gain or loss arises.